Carcinogens-alasivu

 • work involving exposure to crystalline silica dust

-• welding and flame cutting of stainless steel
+• welding and thermal cutting of stainless steel.

 • work involving exposure to diesel engine exhaust gases.